-Associate Professor of International Politics, Faculty of Law, Kanagawa University
+Professor of International Politics, and Director at Center for Asian Studies, Kanagawa University

 Dr Sahashi specializes in international politics and is currently focusing on East Asian security as well as Japanese security policy.
 His recent book is In a Search for Coexistence: the United States and Two Chinas during the Cold War (Tokyo: Keiso, 2015).
 He published numerous articles in Chinese, English and Japanese and is writing his next book on East Asia security order and architecture.